moghelab/funcfetch/README.md

 # FuncFetch workflow scripts

 ## Step 1: Retrieve paper titles and abstracts from PubMed
-Edit the config file.
+Edit the Step 1 config file.
 You can find the template config file in the config folder in this repository.
 ```
 [entrez]
 email = ENTER_YOUR_EMAIL